-We offer a regular series of masterclasses, an exciting opportunity for year 12 and 13 pupils to learn about cutting-edge physics direct from researchers active in the field.
-These popular science sessions involve talks, workshops, discussions and hands-on activities in areas of physics that will shape our lives in the future.
+We are offering an exciting opportunity for Year 12 and Year 13 pupils to learn about cutting-edge physics direct from researchers active in the field.
+These popular science sessions will involve talks, workshops, discussions and hands-on activities.
 To give a flavour of what a typical masterclass involves have a look at the details of some previous classes .

-If you've got any questions about our masterclasses please contact Prof Philip Moriarty: email@example.com.
+If you've got any questions about our masterclasses please contact Prof Philip Moriarty.

 This masterclass will focus on the fundamental particles and forces and what we hope to learn about them from the Large Hadron Collider.
 What is dark matter and how can we find it?
 What does the Higgs particle do?
 What is string theory and are there extra dimensions?
 Through lectures and hands-on activities, this masterclass will address these and other questions.
 A free lunch will be provided.